mvalla/openhab-addons/addons/binding/org.openhab.binding.openwebnet/README.md

 - Sending on channels `button_X` the commands: `PRESSED`, `RELEASED`, etc. will simulate a *virtual short/long pressure* of the corresponding CEN/CEN+ button, enabling the activation of MH202 scenarios on the BUS from OpenHab.
 See [openwebnet.sitemap](#openwebnet-sitemap) & [openwebnet.rules](#openwebnet-rules) sections for an example

-## Google Assistant / Amazon Alexa / Apple HomeKit Integration
+## Integration with assistants

+To be visible to assistants like Google Assistant/Amazon Alexa/Apple HomeKit (Siri) an item must have the correct tag.
-Items created automatically with PaperUI (Simple Mode item linking: `Configuration > System > Item Linking > Simple mode > SAVE`) will integrate with Google Assitant/Amazon Alexa/Apple HomeKit (Siri) seamlessly as they will get automatically the proper tags.
-In particular items associated with these channels will have the following tags:
+Items created automatically with PaperUI (Simple Mode item linking: `Configuration > System > Item Linking > Simple mode > SAVE`) will get automatically the correct tag from the binding: in particular items associated with these channels will have the following tags:

-- `switch` / `brightness` channels will have the `"Lighting"` tag
+- `switch` / `brightness` channels will have the `Lighting` tag
-- `shutter` channel will have the `"Blinds"` tag
+- `shutter` channel will have the `Blinds` and `Switchable` tag
-- `temperature` channel will have the `"CurrentTemperature"` tag
+- `temperature` channel will have the `CurrentTemperature` tag
-- `setpointTemperature` channel will have the `"TargetTemperature"` tag
+- `setpointTemperature` channel will have the `TargetTemperature` tag
-- `heatingCoolingMode` channel will have the `"homekit:HeatingCoolingMode"` tag
+- `heatingCoolingMode` channel will have the `homekit:HeatingCoolingMode` tag

-These are the tags supported so far by the OpenWebNet binding, but you have to check which tags are supported by the openHAB add-on (Google Assistant/Alexa/HomeKit)

-You will obtain the most flexible configuration is obtained using `.items` file: see the examples below.

 After configuration, you can double-check which tags are set looking at the `tags` attribute in the REST API: http://openhabianpi.local:8080/rest/items.

+**NOTE For items created automatically with PaperUI tags are added automatically by the OpenWebNet binding, but you have to check which tags are actually supported by each openHAB add-on (Google Assistant/Alexa/HomeKit).
+For example the Google Assitant add-on for openHAB does not support the 'Blinds' tag yet.**

-After tags are set, it will be enough to link openHAB with [myopenhab](https://www.openhab.org/addons/integrations/openhabcloud/) and with Google Assistant/Alexa/HomeKit add-on and you will be able to discover/control BTicino items.
+After items and their tags are set, it will be enough to link openHAB with [myopenhab](https://www.openhab.org/addons/integrations/openhabcloud/) and with the Google Assistant/Alexa/HomeKit add-on, and you will be able to discover/control BTicino items.

-Names used will be the names of the channels (Brightness, etc.); they cannot be changed in PaperUI, you can change names in the assistants.
+Names used will be the names of the channels (Brightness, etc.); they cannot be changed in PaperUI, usually you can change names in the assistants.

+Note that the most flexible configuration is obtained using `.items` file: see the examples below.

 See these official docs and other threads in the OH community for more information about Google Assistant/Alexa/HomeKit integration and configuration:

 - Google Assistant (Google Home): <https://www.openhab.org/docs/ecosystem/google-assistant/>
-    - updated list of supported tags: <https://github.com/openhab/openhab-google-assistant/blob/master/USAGE.md>
 - Amazon Alexa: <https://www.openhab.org/docs/ecosystem/alexa/>
 - Apple HomeKit (Siri): <https://www.openhab.org/addons/integrations/homekit/>

 ***NOTE***
-You will need to associate tags manually for items created using PaperUI when Simple Mode item linking is de-activated, or for items created using `.items` file.
+You will need to add tags manually for items created using PaperUI when Simple Mode item linking is de-activated, or for items created using `.items` file.

 ## Full Example